 The Environmental Development Permit Area (EDPA) was adopted by Saanich Council on March 12, 2012.
 On June 12, 2017, Saanich Council amended the EDPA to temporarily exempt single family RS-zoned properties from the requirements of the EDPA (except when a subdivision application is involved).
 If you have questions about whether your development proposal is exempt from the EDPA, please contact Environmental Services.

 Council received an independent review of the EDPA by Diamond Head Consulting Ltd. on July 24th, 2017.
-The opportunity for public feedback on the report will take place at a Special Committee of the Whole meeting on Saturday, October 28, 2017 at 10 a.m. in the Fieldhouse at G.R.
+The opportunity for further public feedback on the report will take place at a Special Committee of the Whole meeting on Saturday, October 28, 2017 at 10 a.m. in the Fieldhouse at G.R.
 Pearkes Recreation Centre - 3100 Tillicum Road.

 - Draft Report - Diamond Head Consulting Ltd [PDF - 7.1 MB]

 - Council Report for July 24th, 2017 Meeting [PDF - 99 KB]

 - Council Approved Terms of Reference [PDF - 254 KB]